-- 1. Is the proposal consistent with applicable policies of the Comprehensive Plan? - STAFF: The proposal is consistent with the applicable policies of the Comprehensive Plan.
-The applicant will be asking for a variance to exceed the maximum front yard setback. - 2.
-Is the proposal compatible with surrounding land uses and the general character of the area including factors such as height, bulk, scale, intensity, traffic, noise, odor, drainage, dust, lighting and appearance? - STAFF: The proposal is compatible with the surrounding land uses and the general character of the area including height, bulk, scale, intensity, traffic, noise drainage, lighting, and appearance. - 3.
+- 1. Is the proposal consistent with applicable policies of the Comprehensive Plan? - STAFF: The proposal is consistent with the applicable policies of the Comprehensive Plan. - 2.
+Is the proposal compatible with surrounding land uses and the general character of the area including factors such as height, bulk, scale, intensity, traffic, noise, odor, drainage, dust, lighting and appearance? - STAFF: The St. Xavier campus has been in the area for several years and is consistent with surrounding land uses with respect to height, bulk, scale, odor, drainage, dust, and appearance. - 3.
 Are necessary on-site and off-site public facilities such as transportation, sanitation, water, sewer, drainage, emergency services, education and recreation adequate to serve the proposed use? - STAFF: The subject property is served by existing public utilities and facilities.
-Transportation Planning and MSD have reviewed the proposal.
-The Fairdale Fire Protection District did not comment on the proposal. - 4.
+Transportation Planning and MSD have reviewed and approved the proposal.
+The Louisville Fire District #4 did not comment on the proposal. - 4.
 Does the proposal comply with the following specific standards required to obtain the conditional use permit requested?